By Philip J. Kavesh, J.D., LL.M. (Taxation), CFP®, ChFC, California State Bar Certified Specialist in Estate Planning, Trust & Probate Law

 Please don’t get me wrong.
 I believe in doing what is tested and proven to work.
 If you have a maintenance fee program that is standing the test of time – – I mean has been in existence for a minimum of 3 to 5 years without significant fall off and you’re still making a tidy net profit – – don’t fix it!
 (And please drop me an e-mail to tell me all about it, because we’d love to feature your story in a future newsletter for those that are trying to find a maintenance fee plan that really is working!)
 But from what I’ve seen and heard, if you are using an annual maintenance fee program, you may be headed for a big fall off the cliff – – when your clients come out of the ether (or get awakened by your competitors who show why their free service package approach is much better!).

 You may be thinking, “Okay, I get this concept of the free service package, built on the free client checkup meeting every 3 years, but how do I actually get clients to come in for this 3-year checkup and to purchase additional products and services?”
 I knew you would ask.
-I will be covering this in much greater, step-by-step detail in my portion of an upcoming 2-part teleconference series I’m doing with my esteemed colleague, Jeff Matsen, entitled, “The GREAT Debate: Client Maintenance Program vs. The Free Service Package”.
-For more details and to participate, click here.
+I go into much more detail in my 60-minute presentation entitled, “How to Develop a More Consistent and Steady Stream of Revenue from Your Existing Clients!”.
+LEARN MORE

 ABOUT THE AUTHOR